rerrorctf/ret/README.md

 You can delete this directory if you like or make changes as you see fit but just be aware that the tool makes certain assumptions about the contents.

 This directory is structured as follows:

-- `.rctf/rctf-task.json`
- - This file contains information about the task being worked on in this directory

 - `.rctf/files`
   - This directory contains files and metadata about files added to the task by the `add` command